sashaiw/pioneer-ros-docker/README.md

             - driver: nvidia
               count: 1
               capabilities: [gpu]

+    # X11 config
+    # ensure your $DISPLAY environment variable is set with `export DISPLAY=:0`
+    # disable access controls with `xhost +local:root`
     environment:
       - "DISPLAY"
       - "QT_X11_NO_MITSHM=1"
     volumes:
       - /tmp/.X11-unix:/tmp/.X11-unix:rw

+    # devices for Pioneer/LIDAR serial
+    # usually these defaults are correct, but if they aren't they can be changed here
+    # (or better yet, made static with a udev rule)
     devices:
       - ${PIONEER_DEVICE}:/dev/ttyUSB0
       - ${FRONT_LIDAR_DEVICE}:/dev/ttyACM0